andrewtavis/wikirec/README.md

 # Installation via PyPi

-wikirec can be downloaded from pypi via pip or sourced directly from this repository:
+wikirec can be downloaded from pypi via PyPI or sourced directly from this repository:

 ```bash
 pip install wikirec